twined/ex_chimp/README.md

 ExChimp.List.all()
 ```

-Add a member to a list
+Add a member to a list:

 ```elixir
 # With merge fields